-On display at the Queen Victoria Museum at Inveresk from 9 December 2017 until 29 April, 2018
+Displayed at the Museum at Inveresk from 9 December 2017 until 29 April 2018

 Children are invited to journey down a rabbit hole to explore the way they perceive and make sense of the world around them in this new, hands-on exhibition based on Lewis Carroll’s well-known Alice’s Adventures in Wonderland.

 Just as Alice’s curiosity led her to follow the white rabbit down the rabbit hole, children can let curiosity guide their way through a series of educational exhibits which introduce optics and illusions, word play, physics and maths.

 Each activity will introduce a range of numeracy, literacy and science concepts in a delightful and playful way.